 The power grid is organized into different voltage levels from a few hundred volts (LV), to several 10 kV (MV) up to several 100 kV (HV), depending on the amount of power transportation capacity needed.
 Thus grid testing products must be capable of handling starkly different voltage levels.

 The different voltage levels are interconnected by substations which contain voltage transformers, circuit breakers, surge arrestors, isolators etc. as well as other measurement equipment and switchgear.

-To ensure reliability and safety of switchgear and circuit breakers, testing against applicable standards must be done in both R&D facilities for development purposes as well as at independent test houses for certification.
+Switchgear testing is carried out to ensure reliability and safety of switchgear and circuit breakers.
+Typical switchgear tests are carried out against applicable standards.
+They must be carried out in both R&D facilities, for development purposes, as well as at independent test houses, for certification.

-Because of its importance in the economy of a country, a set of strict regulations of how these apparatus should behave, and how they need to be tested, has been defined.
+Overall grid testing holds a special importance in the economy of a country.
+So, a strict set of regulations as to how these apparatus should behave and how they need to be tested, has been defined.
 The “Short-Circuit Testing Liaison (STL)” has created an internationally accepted report called “Harmonization of Data Processing Methods for High Power Laboratories”.
 This standard describes a set of rules on where and how to measure values in the digitized information.

 HV Impulse Testing

 Most of the power grids worldwide are built by power lines on masts.
-They are highly exposed to lightning strikes with the risk of damage on the components in a substation.
+They are highly exposed to lightning strikes with the risk of damage on the components in a substation, which poses a unique problem for grid testing.
 Damage to one or several of the elements may result in partial loss of the power distribution capability, unsatisfied consumers and high cost for repair.
 Performing Lightning Impulse testing on transformers, surge arrestors, isolators and switchgear is an important part of the quality proving process and documents the components withstand capabilities.